joe-pierre/joe-pierre/README.md

 <br/>

-- 🌱 I’m currently learning React (I lightly know about symfony, Flutter and python) 😇
+- 🌱 I’m currently learning Symfony (I lightly know about React, Flutter and python) 😇
 - ⚡ I like having fun with friends ⚽ 🏖️ 🎮

 ________